On This Page:

-Recreational marijuana use is legal in nine states.
-Medical use is legal in 30.
+Recreational marijuana use is legal in 11 states.
+Medical use is legal in 36.

 Statistics About Medical Marijuana Use

-In 2013, 76% of doctors were in favor of using marijuana for medical purposes.2 And as for patients’ experiences with the drug?
-92% say it works.3 Marijuana can relieve symptoms associated with HIV/AIDS, cancer, Alzheimer’s disease, Crohn’s disease, epilepsy and glaucoma.
+In 2018, 67% of doctors were in favor of using marijuana for medical purposes.2 And 85% of American adults approve of medical marijuana use.
+Marijuana can relieve symptoms associated with HIV/AIDS, cancer, Alzheimer’s disease, Crohn’s disease, epilepsy, and glaucoma.
 It’s showing promise when it comes to treating post-traumatic stress disorder.

 Statistics About Marijuana Use and Abuse

 Marijuana can do good.
 It can also harm.
-According to the 2016 National Survey on Drug Use and Health (NSDUH), “Approximately 4.0 million people aged 12 or older in 2016 had a marijuana use disorder in the past year, which represents 1.5 percent of people aged 12 or older.”5
+According to the 2016 National Survey on Drug Use and Health (NSDUH), “Approximately 4.0 million people aged 12 or older in 2016 had a marijuana use disorder in the past year, which represents 1.5% of people aged 12 or older.”4

 The NSDUH is sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 It provides a comprehensive and thorough insight into drug use in America.
 It not only demonstrates marijuana’s popularity by age group but reveals important trends in its use.